FAC-Sixteen/RK-TBC/README.md

  2. use `npm i` to install all dependencies
  3. use `npm start` to launch the project on [localhost:3000](http://localhost:3000)
  4. you can use `npm build` to create a local version of how the project will build on the live production version
+ 5. you can run `npm test` to run tests locally.

 ---